PATH Study FAQs for Researchers

 How were the nicotine dependence questions in the PATH Study instruments developed?

-The nicotine dependence questions were developed using various nicotine dependence scales, including the following: Wisconsin Inventory of Smoking Dependence Motives (WISDM (primary and secondary), Hooked on Nicotine Checklist (HONC), Nicotine Dependence Syndrome Scale (NDSS), Diagnostic and Statistical Manual of Mental Disorders (DSM) (risky use, social impairment, impaired control, withdrawal) and Fagerstrom.
+The nicotine dependence questions were developed using various nicotine dependence scales, including the following: Wisconsin Inventory of Smoking Dependence Motives (WISDM (primary and secondary)), Hooked on Nicotine Checklist (HONC), Nicotine Dependence Syndrome Scale (NDSS), Diagnostic and Statistical Manual of Mental Disorders (DSM) (risky use, social impairment, impaired control, withdrawal) and The Fagerstrom test for Nicotine Dependence.

 Will researchers be able to access the tobacco product images used in the PATH Study?